Dr Rebecca Werther, Paediatric Allergist and Immunologist, has relocated!

 You can also follow Rebecca on Facebook

-· If appointments are to be cancelled or rescheduled, please give at least 24 hours notice in order to allow another urgent patient to take that spot.
-If appointments are not attended despite being confirmed, patients will receive a cancellation fee.
+You will receive a confirmation text message 7 days prior to the appointment.
+Appointment must be confirmed to avoid it being cancelled.
+If appointments need to be cancelled or rescheduled, please give at least 24 hours notice in order to allow another urgent patient to take that spot.
+If appointments are not attended despite being confirmed, patients may receive a cancellation fee.

-· If anti-histamines cannot be stopped due to severe symptoms, please contact the practice to discuss options.
-Rebecca can still assess and manage the condition with a plan to test later or by alternative means if it is deemed necessary.
+If anti-histamines cannot be stopped due to severe symptoms, please contact the clinic prior to discuss options.
+As the actual skin prick test is only a minor component of the overall assessment, Rebecca can still assess and manage the condition with a plan to test later or by alternative means if it is deemed necessary.

-o Valid Doctor’s referral (if not already sent through)
+o Doctor’s referral (if not already sent through)

 o Any previous test results